-Location: 252 Bloor Street West, Room 7-191 Telephone: 416-923-6641 ext.
-2286 E-mail: ien@oise.utoronto.ca Website: www.oise.utoronto.ca/other/ien/ienpage.html
+Location: 252 Bloor Street West, Room 7-191

+E-mail: ien@oise.utoronto.ca

+Website: www.oise.utoronto.ca/other/ien/ienpage.html

 International Students

 A special effort is made to welcome students from abroad and to meet their special needs.
 On one hand, the Canadian student benefits greatly from the opportunity to work, formally and informally, with educators from other countries.
 On the other, we consider it an honour and an obligation, in a world so rapidly decreasing in size, to make our resources available insofar as we can, to students who plan to return to their own countries on completion of their studies.